COVID-19 TRANSCRIPT FAQ 1. How will you send transcripts to other institutions or to my residential address while the College is closed?

 Students preparing to transfer to another institution will normally order two sets of transcripts.
 Once a request and payment have been received, the Registrar’s Office will send the first set as early as the second week of classes of the student’s final term.
-It is the students’ responsibility to request that the second set be sent as soon as the final results appear on the students’ transcript.
+It is the students’ responsibility to request the second set of transcripts which will contain final grades.
 There is a separate charge for each set of transcripts.

 Storage of Academic Records

 Corpus Christi College maintains full student records for a minimum of seven years.
-After seven years, students’ records may be reduced to include only enrolment contracts, transcripts, and copies of diplomas (if issued).
+After seven years, students’ records may be reduced to include only enrolment contracts, transcripts, and copies of diplomas.
 The College archives students’ records on a secure redundant offsite storage site for a period of fifty-five years.